 These aforementioned websites are well-regarded and well-established enough to warrant an audience of millions, every month.
 Some people have questions, some have answers.
 These platforms connect both and give them a chance to get what they want.

 There are other websites as well that thrive on reviews and opinions.
-Some that I can think of at the top of my head include: The Verge, CNET, Amazon, etc. They include all types of consumer products and more.
+Some that I can think of include The Verge, CNET, Amazon, etc. They include all types of consumer products and more.

 Expert reviews are also shared while customer reviews also play a major role in any potential customers purchase decision.